andrewdavidsmith/transferase/docs/server.md

 * Auxiliary value: the purpose of this value depends on the request type.
-In general this determines the size of subsequent query data to be received from the client and allows for data buffers to be allocated dynamically to prevent overflow vulnerabilities.
+In general this determines the size of subsequent query data to be received from the client and allows for data buffers to be allocated dynamically to prevent overflows (and associated vulnerabilities).
 Auxiliary values are uninteger 64-bit integers, and any will be parsed.
 But these values are restricted when validating requests (i.e., currently between 100 and 2000000; see `min-bin-size` and `max-intervals` above), to prevent large queries that might lead to performance reduction or DoS.
 Any value outside the allowed range will result in failure to validate the request.

 * Dataset labels: This is contiguous data with a unique terminator character.
 This data is composed of strings separated by a unique